Biological-Microsystems-Laboratory/3d-printed-oxygen-control-insert/publishing/response-to-reviewers.md

 •	The authors specify concentrations of 21%, 10%, 5%, and 0% were evaluated, however in their Figure 2b, the concentrations appear closer to 13% (not 10%) and 7% (not 5%).
 Variation of 3% can be considerable in physiological environments and it is unclear if the authors recognize this variation.
 It is also amplified by the lack of error bars for each group.

 **Authors' rebuttal:**
 The data in the original submission was analyzed with a two point calibration.
 This method correlates intensities to oxygen concentration assuming a linear Stern-Volmer relationship.
 While standard practice, the two-point calibration suffers from increasing inaccuracy as points are measured further away from the calibration points.
 Characterization data was re-taken with 5 calibration points and analyzed with a two-site Stern-Volmer model to increase accuracy of analyzed data.
-A new plot replaces figure 2 with error bars.
+A new plot replaces figure 2 and includes error bars.

 •	Is sterilization an issue for this device, considering it will be in close contact with biological components?

 **Authors' rebuttal:**
+Sterilization was preformed by spraying the device with 70% ethonal and leaving it in a biosaftey hood with UV lights overnight.
 We did not observe any contamination.
+This information was added to the manuscript.